 Our Newburyport.com feature video provides a view of the beautiful South End home of Paul Goldberg & Joe Bell Garden, captured during the 2019 tour.

-Private gardens, including the museum’s own Cushing Garden, will be on the garden tour, all within a short drive throughout Newburyport, Newbury, West Newbury, and Byfield.
+Private gardens, including the museum’s own Cushing Garden, will be on the garden tour, all within a short drive throughout Newburyport, Newbury, West Newbury, and Rowley.
 Stops on the garden tour will showcase sweeping landscapes, views of the Merrimack River, creative features, and wide varieties of plants and flowers.
-Along with beautiful landscaping, tour-goers will also be treated to a glimpse into an artist’s “plein air” studio, a backyard bird sanctuary, and various artists and musicians at work in different gardens.
-Garden tour organizers recommend beginning at the Museum of Old Newbury, but detailed guidebooks and a map will be available at all participating gardens.
+Along with beautiful landscaping, tour-goers will also be treated to various artists and musicians at work in different gardens.

 This year’s event will feature a digital program book that you can view on your mobile device.
 It will include information on each garden, it’s owner as well as lunch suggestions and Garden Tour discounts.

 Along with the Cushing Garden, The Cushing House itself will also be open to tour free of charge.
 This historic ship captain’s home, filled with 400 years of local history.The Museum of Old Newbury, founded in 1877, preserves and interprets the history of “Old Newbury” from pre-settlement to the present.
 All proceeds from the event benefit the museum’s education programs and preservation projects.